-Try saying it every hour, on the hour, for an entire day.
+- Try saying the affirmation every hour, on the hour, for a day.
 Set a timer on your watch or phone.

-Write it on a sticky note and place it on your computer, bathroom mirror, on a door at eye level, or anywhere you will see it regularly.
+- Write it on a sticky note and place it on your computer, bathroom mirror, on a door at eye level, or anywhere you will see it regularly.
 Read and speak it every time you notice the sticky note.

 - Write it on a card and place it in a pocket.
 Each time you place your hand in that pocket, you’ll be reminded of the card, and the words on it.
 Take a few seconds to think about the affirmation.

 - Choose 3-5 ways you will act out your affirmation throughout the day.
+Then, do them.

-Although there are hundreds – probably thousands – of affirmations that we can benefit from, it’s important not to overwhelm ourselves.
+Although there are hundreds – thousands, really – of affirmations that we can benefit from, it’s important not to overwhelm ourselves.

 Stick with one affirmation per day, at most.

-Some you may need to keep front and center for several days to really let it sink into your soul.
+Some you may need to keep front and center for several days to really let them sink into your soul.

 A Simple Daily Affirmation: I Am Kind.

 Now that you have a better understanding of what affirmations are and how they work, let’s dive a little more into our simple daily affirmation: